Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Applications

 If you have top academics and would like to apply, we would love to hear from you.
-Please ensure when applying you include your degree classification/GPA and your A Level grades (or UCAS equivalent)are on your CV.
+Please ensure when applying that your degree classification/GPA and your A Level grades (or UCAS equivalent) are on your CV.
 Please send an up-to-date CV via the relevant link.

 RedTech Recruitment Ltd focuses on finding roles for Engineers and Scientists.
 Even if the above role isn’t of interest, please visit our website to see our other opportunities.